temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 - `searchAttributes` are always encoded with JSON.
 - Headers are not encoded by the SDK (the one exception will be—when implemented—the SDK [running OTel baggage through custom Codecs](https://github.com/temporalio/sdk-typescript/issues/514)).

-A custom Data converter has three parts:
+A custom Data Converter has three parts:

 - [Payload Converter](#payload-converter)
 - [Payload Codec](#payload-codec)